Glasgow Unity Theatre

 During the next three years, The Gorbals Story achieved unparalleled critical and popular success.
 It was performed over six hundred times in towns and villages in Scotland and England.
 It was seen by over one hundred thousand people in the first six months alone.
 The high point of its success came with its appearance at the Garrick Theatre in London in 1948, where circles and stalls alike cost 15/6d (15 shillings and sixpence), which contrasted sharply with Unity's own prices in Glasgow which did not rise 4/6d (4 shillings and sixpence) and began at 1/- (one shilling).
 The Gorbals Story was not only successful financially but it was also a highly important play, which strongly influenced the development of Scottish theatre.
 It brought the Glasgow working-class vividly to the centre of the stage, and intervened directly into the contemporary problem of homelessness (squatters' leader, P.C.B.
 McIntyre was allowed on stage prior to the rise of the curtain to address an audience which contained both the Glasgow Lord Provost and other civic and literary dignitaries in the stalls, and fellow squatters in the circle).Although only an amateur production, it was later made into a film and released by New World Pictures in 1950.

 The company was also instrumental in the creation of the Edinburgh Festival Fringe, which would become the world's largest arts festival.
 They were one of eight companies who performed, uninvited, in Edinburgh in August 1947, alongside the newly established Edinburgh International Festival.
 These unofficial performances are now commonly accepted as the first Edinburgh Festival Fringe, although it wasn't referred to by that name until several years later.

-Among the shows the company performed in their first year were The Lower Depths by Maxim Gorky and The Laird O’ Torwatletie by Robert MacLellan, both at The Pleasance Little Theatre.
-The following year, they performed another MacLellan play - The Flooers o' Edinburgh - this time in Princes Street Gardens, as a way of reaching more people.
+Among the shows the company performed in their first year were The Lower Depths by Maxim Gorky and The Laird O’ Torwatletie by Robert McLellan, both at The Pleasance Little Theatre.
+The following year, they performed another McLellan play - The Flooers o' Edinburgh - this time in Princes Street Gardens, as a way of reaching more people.